-2. Reflect aspects of the Global Strategy calling for protection against conflict of interest in Secretariat activities marketers and sellers of alcoholic beverages (paragraph 45. (d)).
-In outlining the dialogue that WHO will have with the private sector it is underlined that considerations will be given to the possible conflict with public health objectives (paragraph 48. (i)).
+The Global strategy outlines a role for "economic operators in alcohol production" within a very limited scope as developers, producers, distributors, marketers and sellers of alcoholic beverages (para 45. (d)).
+In outlining the dialogue that WHO will have with the private sector it is underlined that considerations will be given to the possible conflict with public health objectives (para 48. (i)).
 During the first decade of implementation of the global strategy occasional consultations have been held with the alcohol industry.
-However, at the WHO EB145 in 2019 in the discussion on the follow-up of the UN High Level Meetings on NCDs there was a proposal from the WHO Secretariat to hold 6-monthly consultations with a number of private sector entities, including the alcohol industry.
-This would have meant an increase in the frequency of such meetings, and this raised concerns among civil society and some Member States.
-At the Executive Board meeting in
+However, at the WHO EB145 in 2019 in the discussion of the follow up of the UN High Level Meetings on NCDs there was a proposal from the WHO Secretariat to hold 6-monthly consultations with a number of private sector entities, including the alcohol industry20.
+There would have been an increase in the frequency of such meetings, and this raised concerns among civil society and some Member States.
+At the